marilisdmarrero-sys/saas-imaging-platform-efficiency-analysis/README.md

 While building this analysis a critical gap emerged: turnaround time tells you how long retrieval took — but not whether that delay actually impacted the patient.
 To answer that, the data model needed to know when the specialist consultation was scheduled.

-A `consultation_date` field was added to the `cases` table to capture the 5-day SLA deadline:
+A `consultation_date` field was added to the `cases` table to capture the 5-day turnaround deadline:

 ```sql
 ALTER TABLE cases ADD COLUMN consultation_date DATE;